Yoga and meditation have gone mainstream, and it seems psychedelics are on their way too. Now all we need is an authentic spirituality.

 Change is natural.
 And yet, I can’t fathom in any way that the values of our dominant, neoliberal, materialistic culture can actually coincide with the values of compassion for all sentient life, with our inherent interconnectedness, or the sacredness of everyone.

-Yoga, meditation, and even psychedelics, all tools that were ushered into the west to transform consciousness, are now being used to enhance the ego of our dominant culture.
+Yoga, meditation, and psychedelics, are all tools that come from holistic traditions and cultures that praise interconnectivity over individualism and harmony or dominance.
+These are all tools that were ushered into the west to transform consciousness and are now being used to enhance the ego of our dominant culture.
 They are perpetuating a core value of greed, exploitation, competition and individualism that objectifies other people, other animals, and the environment.

 As Nick Srnicek and Alex Williams state in Inventing the Future: Postcapitalism and a World Without Work,